Breast reconstruction using an implant

 Implants are not usually suitable for women who have:

-It is a simple operation, usually lasting 2-3 hours, with a slightly shorter recovery time than other types of reconstruction.
+Having an implant put into the breast is a simple operation that usually lasts 2–3 hours.
+It has a slightly shorter recovery time than other types of reconstruction.

 It leaves less scarring on the breast and no scars elsewhere on your body.